-Pick your desired frequency and designate the day and time for the run.
+Pick your desired frequency and designate a day and time for the run.

 9. Export your data

-Go to the Dashboard and find your task, click open the task status to view the data extracted.
+Go to the Dashboard to find your task and click open task status to view the data extracted.
 Click

 "Export Data" at the bottom and choose the format you'd like to download the data.